geekodour/o/content/docs/agenda_2022.md

 -   **Meetings:**
     -   only happens if they are on agenda
     -   try keeping less meetings either way
-    -   take pride in the qualities you excel at.
-Tune people out if they try to demean your efforts.
+    -   Tune people out if they try to demean too much of my efforts. feeling not so good about it? cancel it.
 -   **Entry:**
     -   plan next day at the end of the **evening of the working day** (easier to disconnect, be present)
     -   plan next week on **friday evening**, go into weekend with a clear mind